-The Capitoline Hill or Capitolium (Campidoglio), known as the Mons Capitolinus in Latin, between the Forum and the Campus Martius, is one of the seven hills of the city and the most important one.
+The Ancient Capitoline Hill or Capitolium (Campidoglio), known as the Mons Capitolinus in Latin, between the Roman Forum and the Campus Martius, is one of the seven hills of the ancient city and the most important one.
 The Capitoline Hill was previously known as Mons Saturnius, named after and dedicated to the god Saturn.
 The term "Capitolium" originally referred to the Temple of Jupiter Optimus Maximus that was built on the hill, but it later came to be used to refer to the hill itself and even other temples of Jupiter on other hills.

-The name "Capitolium" is derived from the Latin word "caput," meaning "head" or "summit."
-According to legend, when the foundations for the temple were being laid, the head of a man was discovered, leading to the hill being called Mons Capitolinus.
+The name "Capitolium" is derived from the Latin word "caput", meaning "head" or "summit", According to legend, when the foundations for the temple were being laid, the head of a man was discovered, leading to the hill being called Mons Capitolinus.
 The Capitolium was considered indestructible by the Romans and was seen as a symbol of eternity.

 The Capitoline Hill came to be known as Capitolino in Italian and Capitolium Campidoglio by the sixteenth century CE.
 It contains few visible ancient ruins because they are mostly hidden by the Medieval and Renaissance palaces (now housing the Capitoline Museums) that surround a piazza, a design created by Michelangelo.
 The term "Capitolium" is still used in the English word "capitol", and it is believed that Capitol Hill in Washington D.C. is named after the Capitoline Hill.